Research Projects

 Lead Graduate StudentResearch Project

-Keegan, Becca, SarahTrauma symptoms in incarcerated juvenile offenders with the MMPI-A-RF
+Keegan, Megan, Tristan, TinaTrauma symptoms, in adults, healthy community teens. and in incarcerated juvenile offenders with the MMPI-A-RF

 These are only a few of the papers and projects currently being examined by graduate students.